 Focus on the areas of greatest exposure and health risk for you and your family, then determine your spending priorities and level.
 Allowing your grocery budget to provide spending boundaries is perfectly okay.

 With organic milk selling for $6 to $10 per gallon you’ve got to be careful how you use and store it.

 Try these tips to save money on organic milk:

 Stretch your MIlk

 Whole organic milk can be mixed with filtered water.
-But in reality, it does make the milk go further, but it also dilutes the nutrients in the milk.
+But in reality, while it does make the milk go further, it also dilutes the nutrients in the milk.

 Drink Less Milk – Get More Calcium

 This is especially important if you have kids.
 The recommended daily allowance of calcium for kids 9 to 18 years old is 1300 mg.
 Five (8-ounce) glasses of milk or three (8-ounce) servings of yogurt will meet that requirement.
 You could also supplement the family diet with these calcium-rich foods.

 - Toddlers – 3 years old: 700 mg